shoeheng/dbmle/dbmle-pkg/README.md

 ### Option 1 - Install directly from Github (recommended)

-Open a terminal (or Command Prompt on Windows) and run:
+Open a terminal (or Command Prompt on Windows), navigate to your proejct directory, and run:

     python3 -m pip install "git+https://github.com/shoeheng/dbmle@main#subdirectory=dbmle-pkg"